amihsan/quiz-app/README.md

 For production (Let's Encrypt) certbot is used to apply ssl/tls.
 The app is deployed on EC2 AWS.
 You need a valid domain configured with Route 53.
 Follow the next steps bellow:

-First go inside the project root directory in ec2.
-Then
+First clone the github repository to ec2 instance and then go inside the project root directory in ec2.
+Need to create two seperate .env in frontend and backend directory.Then

 1. Run init-letsencrypt to get ssl certificate from Let's Encrypt (Only one time before the deployment.
 Then certbot auto renews from later.)
    The script is from: article [Nginx and Let’s Encrypt with Docker in Less Than 5 Minutes](https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71)